-Provider shall file a combined Title IIA, Title IIIA, and Title IIIA Management Report that sets forth the following for each Title:
+Provider shall file a combined Title IA, Title IIA, Title IIIA, Title IVA Management Report that sets forth the following for each Title:

-REQUIRED FOR TITLE I:
+REQUIRED FOR TITLE IA:

 - (a) A needs assessment in consultation with the non-public school;

 - (b) An updated Management Plan (in consultation with the non-public school) for the accomplishment of the tasks, subtasks, key events/calendar of events, deadlines, deliverables, and a plan to assess annual progress that must be reviewed and approved;

-- (c) A list of all employees, substitute teachers, volunteers, contractors and any other persons providing services under this Agreement.
+- (c) A list of all vendors employees (including vendor administrators), Title teachers, substitute teachers, volunteers, contractors and any other persons providing services under this Agreement.
 Provider shall include a spreadsheet that contains:

 - Staff name

 - Job title

 - Employment status (FTE 1.00 or less)

-- DPI Entity Number
+- DPI License Number

 - Employee salary

 - Certification

 - Expiration date

 - Criminal background check (yes/no record/no record) If record, include criminal background check(s)

 - Month/date/year background check completed

 - List of qualified substitute personnel

 - (d) A listing of students served and demographic information including for each school students served by grade level:

 - Number of male and female students

 - Race(s)/Ethnicity(ies) of students

 - Total number of students served

 - Number of Special Education students

 - Number of English Language Learners (ELL) students

 - Number of migrant students

-- Number of homeless students;

-- (e) The status of the implementation of the parental involvement activities under Title IA;

-- (f) The status of the implementation of professional development activities as required by Title IA; and

-(g) The approach to communication with classroom teachers; including how and when communications between the Title I personnel and the participating children's regular classroom teacher will occur.
+- Number of homeless students; - (e) The status of the implementation of the family engagement activities under Title IA; - (f) The status of the implementation of professional development activities as required by Title IA; and - (g) The approach to communication with classroom teachers; including how and when communications between the Title I personnel and the participating children's regular classroom teacher will occur.
 Provider shall update the report if additional students are tested to add the results of the pre-tests or other changes occurring throughout the year.